docarray/docarray/docs/fundamentals/documentarray/find.md

   "weight": 75.0}]
 ```

-Beside using a predefined value, one can also use a substitution with `{field}`, notice the curly brackets there.
-For example,
+Beside using a predefined value, you can also use a substitution with `{field}`.
+Notice those curly braces.
+For example:

 ```python
 r = da.find({'tags__h': {'$gt': '{tags__w}'}})